baselift/AEScraper/README.md

-Scraper for AE (American Eagle) website that obtains the price details of all the items for a given search term on a given day.
-I am aware the code is not that clean, maybe I will make a improved, more widely applicable version in the future.
+Scraper for AE (American Eagle) website that obtains the price details of all the items for a given search term on a given day. **I am aware the code is not that clean, I am currently working on an cleaner, more widely applicable version.**

 How to use:
 1. Launch an IDE